 • The table shows a breakdown of loans to non-financial corporations from Table D5 by the non-financial corporation size.
 Micro, small, medium-sized and large non-financial corporations are shown separately.
-Reported within micro, small, medium-sized and large non-financial corporations are working capital loans, investment loans and other loans, broken down to domestic and foreign currency loans and to short-term and long-term loans by original maturity.
+Reported within micro, small, medium-sized and large non-financial corporations are working

 The classification of non-financial corporations according to their size is based on Article 5 of the Accounting Act (Official Gazette 78/2015) and Directive 2013/34/EU of the European Parliament and of the Council.
-The size of non-financial corporations is calculated using the last available data from annual financial reports (GFI-POD reports) that non-financial corporations are required to submit regularly to the Financial Agency.
-The indicators providing a basis for the classification of non-financial corporations include the amount of total assets, the amount of income and the average number of employees in a business year.
+The size of non-financial